temporalio/documentation/docs/go/how-to-set-clientoptions-in-go.md

 ### `ContextPropagators`

-Sets ContextPropagators that allows users to control the context information passed through a workflow
+Sets ContextPropagators that allows users to control the context information passed through a Workflow

 - Type: `[]ContextPropagator`